insoochoo/uTrack/README.txt

-The following third-party libraries/code are provided:
+The following third-party libraries/code are used:

 - Mocha (http://mochajs.org/)
 - Chai (http://chaijs.com/)